Reynaldo Hahn: Early years

 Like a fountain on the pathway.

-In the early 1890s Hahn worked on his first opera L'île du rêve, a "a Polynesian idyll", written at Massenet's behest.
+In the early 1890s Hahn worked on his first opera L'île du rêve, "a Polynesian idyll", written at Massenet's behest.
 During this period he met Marcel Proust for the first time, at Madeleine Lemaire's salon on 22 May 1894.
 As far as is known, the 19-year-old Hahn's romantic attachments before then had been intimate but platonic relationships with the famous Parisienne beauties Cléo de Mérode and Liane de Pougy.
 Until this point, he had been uneasy to the point of hostility about homosexuality and homosexuals, but the two men quickly began an intense love affair, Proust's only real liaison.
-Their affair lasted for little more than two years, but it evolved into a lifetime's close friendship.
-Proust wrote, "Everything I have ever done has always been thanks to Reynaldo".
-The music scholar James Harding notes, "It was Hahn who suggested to Proust the famous petite phrase which recurs symbolically throughout À la recherche du temps perdu and which is none other than a haunting theme from Saint-Saëns's D minor violin sonata".
+Their affair lasted for only two years, but it evolved into a lifelong close friendship.
+Proust wrote, "Everything I have ever done has always been thanks to Reynaldo."
+The music scholar James Harding writes about the fictional Vinteuil Sonata: "It was Hahn who suggested to Proust the famous petite phrase which recurs symbolically throughout À la recherche du temps perdu and which is none other than a haunting theme from Saint-Saëns's D minor violin sonata".

 Hahn completed his studies at the Conservatoire satisfactorily but "without producing sparks in examinations and competitions", as his biographer Jacques Depaulis puts it.
 Massenet resigned from the faculty in May 1896, and Hahn left at the same time as his mentor.